rauljan/library/README.md

 # Library
 Library project.
-Backend is based on Express Node js, front-end - React JS using TailwindCSS.
+Backend is based on Express Node js, frontend - React JS using TailwindCSS.
 MongoDB for database.
 To run the project on your device:

 # Back part: